 I outsource everything else, including video editing to uploading, adding music, annotations, etc. It saves so much time, so I can focus my energy on creating more good videos for my YouTube subscribers.

 So find someone to manage all those time-consuming tasks, and it’s worth every penny.

 #6.
 Video Content Creation Strategies to Sell More

-Here are some simple yet intelligent ways to do that.
+Here are some intelligent yet straightforward ways to do that: